LuisM18/LuisM18/README.md

-- 👋 Hi, I’m @LuisM18
+- 👋 Hi, I’m Luis Miguel Vargas
-- 👀 I’m interested in Finance and data science
-- 🌱 I’m currently learning datascience, ML and Neural Networks
+- 👀 I’m interested in Finance and Data Science.
+Currently I'm learning about Neural Networks and Deep Learning.
+- 🌱 I’ve knowledge in ETL procesess,databases SQL and NO-SQL, data analisys , machine learning, data cloud and big data.
-- 💞️ I’m looking to collaborate on Fintech
+- 💞️ I’m looking for collaborate on Fintech,Open Finance,Blockchain and/or Capital Markets

+I invite you to watch my profile,it is in build yet.

 <!---
 LuisM18/LuisM18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.